KiandaBPM/KiandaBPM.github.io/pwa.md

 1. Navigate to https://&lt;businessName&gt;.kianda.com
 2. Click![1567866702202](images/android-nav.png)then tap on "Add to Home screen"
-3. On the confirm dialog tap"Add"
+3. On the confirm dialog tap "Add"

 ### iOS